 Study French in the heart of Burgundy

 Every two years, Augustana conducts a six-week summer program in France with intensive study of the French language, civilization, and literature at the l'Université de Bourgogne in Dijon.
 During the stay at the university, students enjoy a wide range of cultural activities both on campus and in the community, and often spend additional time traveling in France.
 Students on the 2013 program will have the option to live either in university housing or to join a family for a home stay experience.

+Eligibility: Students at any level of French, including no prior study of French, are eligible.
+Coursework is offered at the 100, 200 and 300 level.
 This program is open to Augustana and non-Augustana students.
 Non-Augustana students should contact the Office of International & Off-Campus Programs for information on how to apply.
 Non-Augustana students may apply through February 15th for this program.

-A tentative program fee is set at $5,700 for the summer of 2014.
+Cost: A tentative program fee is set at $5,800 for the summer of 2015.
 This fee includes in-country ground transportation, housing in the university residence halls, tuition, fees, health insurance, several group meals in Dijon and two overnight excursions (Paris & the Loire Valley).
 For an additional fee students will be able to live with a family.
 The homestay option includes 2 meals a day.
 Not included in the cost of the program are round trip airfare to Paris, non-group (or non-homestay) meals and discretionary spending.